ST. ANN CHURCH | WINDWARD, O'AHU

 To increase communication.

 Students wishing to receive the sacraments for the first time are required to register with the Religious Education Office at the beginning of the school year.
 Baptism/Birth Certificate is required.
-All verifying documents must be submitted no later than October 11, 2020.
 Students must attend a minimum amount of classes as determined for designated level.

 And when He had taken a cup and given thanks, He said, “Take this and share it among yourselves; for I say to you, I will not drink of the fruit of the vine from now on until the kingdom of God comes.”
 And when He had taken some bread and given thanks, He broke it and gave it to them, saying, “This is My body which is given for you; do this in remembrance of Me.”